-The first opportunity to mitigate the risk is through having a proper barrier around the pool.
-Keeping a child from accessing the pool when there is not enough or proper supervision is an excellent way to have a safe pool area.
-There should be a barrier that completely protects the pool and the pool enclosure.
-This could include a fence, gate or barrier wall.
-The gate must open away form the pool and have a self closure and self latching mechanism.
-An above ground pool located at least 42” from the ground does not require a fence so long as the ladder or stairs are removable or lockable.
+- Install a proper barrier around the pool: Pool barriers keep children from accessing the pool when there is not proper supervision.
+This barrier could include a fence, gate, or barrier wall, and should completely protect the pool enclosure.
+Barrier gates must open away from the pool and have a self closure and self-latching mechanism.
+Above ground pools located at least 42 inches from the ground do not require a fence so long as the ladder or stairs are removable or lockable.
 If the above ground pool is less than 42 inches it can be enclosed with a barrier attached to the pool.

-Older pool construction used surface installed or flat bottom drains.
-The drain is the how water cycles back through the filters, pumps and mechanical equipment.
-These flat drains can also be a source of fun for a child.
-You want to swim down to the bottom and play with the suction.
-If the drain is smaller than the child and the child blocks the entire opening the suction can entrap the child on the drain grate.
-This can cause drowning or suction injury.
+- Check drains and pool construction: While drains cycle water back through the filters, pumps, and mechanical equipment, they can also be an enticing source of fun for a child.
+Children may be tempted to swim down to the bottom and play with the suction, but this can lead to suction injury or drowning.
 Modern installation standards require drains to no longer be flush and now raised.
 The raising of the drain helps prevent most of the entrapment risk.

-Water is refreshing but is also very slippery.
-It is impossible to get out of a pool dry and when you are dripping across the pool deck you are creating a slip and fall risk to everyone in and around the pool.
-This is why most pool decks have some form of texture.
-A smooth surface be as slippery as walking on ice.
-Additionally, most people do not have footwear on while swimming.
-Footwear can not only help with traction but can prevent your feet from abrasion or injury.
+- Apply texture to the pool deck: When you get out of a pool dripping wet, you are creating a slip and fall risk to everyone in and around the pool.
+This is why most pool decks have some form of texture, as a smooth surface can be as slippery as walking on ice.
+Most people do not have footwear on while swimming, but it can help with traction and prevent your feet from abrasion or injury.
 A trip hazard is any one inch raised surface but, it does not take much to stub a toe or cut your foot.
 Inspecting and monitoring your pool surface for those injury points is key to safety.
 This would include looking for slip or damaged wood, damaged or split brick or concrete and cracking.

 Pools can provide hours or enjoyment and social interaction but do have inherent risks.
 Most of the risks can be managed through good custodial ownership and maintenance.
-It is important to periodically have your pool inspected.
-Sometimes it takes a different set of eyes to keep everyone safe.
-Contact us to have your The BrickKicker help you with these important tasks.
+It is important to schedule an annual pool inspection as sometimes it takes a different set of eyes to keep everyone safe.
+Contact us to have The BrickKicker help you with these important tasks!